 This is my favorite question… mainly because it’s a bit absurd.

 The Standard American Diet (SAD for short) dictates that lunch be a sandwich, but my gluten-free diet dictates otherwise.
-I rarely eat sandwiches and much prefer salads, stir-fry bowls, sushi, leftovers from last night’s dinner, or lettuce-wrapped burgers.
+I rarely eat sandwiches, and prefer salads, stir-fry bowls, sushi, leftovers from last night’s dinner, lettuce-wrapped burgers, or BFree wraps.

 There are so many options we can eat for lunch… and we most definitely need to think outside of the breadbox.